blackberry/BlackBerry-Communication-Services-Examples/SoftPhone/README.md

 ### <a name="video"></a>Video

-Calls in the Spark SDK can have video added at any point if both users support it.
+Calls in the SDK can have video added at any point if both users support it.
 To support video both users must have a device with KitKat (API 19)+.
 Video may not be possible if the data connection is poor.
-To determine if a user supports video use [isVideoCapable()](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html#isVideoCapable--), to determine if the call supports video use [isVideoSupported()](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMECall.html#isVideoSupported--).
+To determine if a user supports video use [`isVideoCapable()`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html#isVideoCapable--), to determine if the call supports video use [`isVideoSupported()`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMECall.html#isVideoSupported--).

 #### Starting video

-Video is started on the call by enabling the camera with [setCameraEnabled()](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html#setCameraEnabled-boolean-com.bbm.sdk.media.BBMECameraOperationCallback-).
+Video is started on the call by enabling the camera with [`setCameraEnabled()`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html#setCameraEnabled-boolean-com.bbm.sdk.media.BBMECameraOperationCallback-).
 Remember to get the CAMERA permission before attempting to start the camera.
 Stopping the camera is also done with setCameraEnabled.
-You can include a [BBMECameraOperationCallback](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMECameraOperationCallback.html) to be notified when the operation has completed.
+You can include a [`BBMECameraOperationCallback`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMECameraOperationCallback.html) to be notified when the operation has completed.

 ```java
 @SuppressWarnings("MissingPermission")